 With my firstborn, I used all the fancy equipment.
 I had the steamer, baby mixer, containers.
 I attempted this with the Twins, but it took me too much time.
 So we scaled back and now my tools of choice?
-A peeler, a fork and pot of water.
+A peeler, a fork, and a pot of water.
 No high tech machinery needed.

 A girlfriend of mine that also has the twins-big sister trio shared that she has her twins eating the food that the entire family is eating.
 I was impressed, and have tried to incorporate this into our practice.
-Some of my simple go-to food choices have been: bananas, avocado (sliced up and served right in the shell), steamed sweet potato, pasta and sauce, wasa crackers with peanut butter (no allergies here), oatmeal, cream of wheat, Greek yogurt (plain and fruit on the bottom), cottage cheese, soft bread – just to name a few.
-I’m loving the pasta, bread and crackers because they can feed themselves (multitasking heaven!).
+Some of my simple go-to food choices have been: bananas, avocado (sliced up and served right in the shell), steamed sweet potato, pasta and sauce, Wasa crackers with peanut butter (no allergies here), oatmeal, cream of wheat, Greek yogurt (plain and fruit on the bottom), cottage cheese, soft bread – just to name a few.
+I’m loving the pasta, bread, and crackers because they can feed themselves (multitasking heaven!).

 Our morning routine goes a little something like this:

 Before I get the babies from their cribs, I mash a banana and top it with Greek yogurt.
 Grab my oldest girl some chocolate milk (yup, she gets chocolate milk in the morning.
 I chose my battles), her breakfast, two bottles prepped with formula, and my lifeline coffee.
 All this comes upstairs with me.
 You heard right, breakfast in bed.